nickgillian/grt/README.md

 ## Building the GRT

-You can find a CMakeLists file in the build folder that you can use to autogenerate a makefile for your machine.
+You can find a CMakeLists file in the build folder that you can use to auto generate a makefile for your machine.

 Read the readme file in the build folder to see how to build the GRT as a static library for Linux, OS X, or Windows.